tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

 NOTE: `com.iceperkapp` is both package name and `applicationId`
       from _android/app/build.gradle_.

-#### set either development or production environment
+#### set either development or production environment in application

-it's possible to purchase test subscriptions in both `development` and `production` environments - just don't forget to forward ports in `development`.
+it's possible to purchase test subscriptions in both `development` and `production` environments (see the next section) - just don't forget to forward ports in `development`.

 #### run or install application on real device